 Sweet potatoes are a great vegetarian source of various B vitamins, including folate, thiamin, riboflavin, niacin, biotin, and vitamin B6.

 Enriched and fortified breakfast cereals are a great way to get your B vitamins.
-These contain up to 100% of the recommended daily value of riboflavin, niacin, pantothenic acid, B6, thiamin, vitamin B12, vitamin B6, and folate.
+These are meant to contain up to 100% of the recommended daily value of riboflavin, niacin, pantothenic acid, B6, thiamin, vitamin B12, vitamin B6, and folate.

 Bananas are an easy, on-the-go source of B6, folate, thiamin, riboflavin, and niacin.

 For tiny legumes, lentils contain a whole lot of B vitamins.
-Whipping up a pot for the week will help you maintain proper levels of thiamin, riboflavin, niacin, and folate.
+Whipping up a pot for the week can help you maintain proper levels of thiamin, riboflavin, niacin, and folate.

 Raw carrots contain thiamin, riboflavin, niacin, folate, and vitamin B6.
 Whether tossed in a salad or dipped in hummus, carrots are a pretty good way to consume some vitamin B, especially if you’re looking for something light.